Bjorn-Boris-Berggren/moving-object-node-js/README.md

 After simulation, the app outputs the final position: [x,y].
 If the object falls out of the matrix the app MUST output [-1,-1].
 The size of the matrix and the position MUST be stored as arrays containing 16-bit integers.
 Thus, the output MUST contain an array with two 16-bit integers: [x,y]\(final position\) or [-1,-1].
 The simulation commands from the second user input MUST be stored as 8-bit integers.
-No String-types SHALL NOT be used during parsing of any user input.
-For future use there SHOULD be a function which changes the 'endian' of the integers e.g. convert little endian to big endian.
+String-types SHALL NOT be used during parsing of any user input.
+For future use there SHOULD be a function which changes the 'endian' of the integers e.g. convert big endian to little endian.

 ## Commands
 The object always has a direction (north, east, south or west).
 A simulation always starts with direction north.